-Regulations means the Local Government (Administration) Regulations 1996; simple majority means more than 50% of the members present and voting; and, substantive motion means an original motion or an original motion as amended, but does not include an amendment or a procedural motion.
+regulations means the Local Government (Administration) Regulations 1996; simple majority means more than 50% of the members present and voting; and, substantive motion means an original motion or an original motion as amended, but does not include an amendment or a procedural motion.

-(2) Unless otherwise defined the terms and expressions used in this local law have the meaning given to them in the Act and Regulations.
+(2) Unless otherwise defined in this local law, the terms and expressions used in this local law are to have the meaning given to them in the Act and Regulations.